 22. Find your zen in Japanese gardens

-Amongst the towering skyscrapers of this buzzing city, relax a little by taking a stroll around the many beautiful gardens of Tokyo!
-The gardens of Japan are renowned for capturing the best aspects of vast landscapes into a confined space, such as that of Rikugien Garden, which emulates the poetic elements of a waku poem.
+Amongst the towering skyscrapers of this buzzing city, relax a little by taking a stroll around the many beautiful Japanese gardens!
+They’re renowned for capturing the best aspects of vast landscapes into a confined space, such as that of Rikugien Garden, which emulates the poetic elements of a waku poem.
 Or how the Koishikawa Korakuen Garden weaves the features of mountains, lakes, and rivers together to create a beautiful, harmonious blend.
-Picnics are always welcome, especially during sakura season!
-Need some good shots of these picturesque nature spots – try a game camera for some unusual snaps!

 23. Get lost between pages at the book town